tinosteinort/image-attach-jar/README.md

-# Example of how to attach an image ta a JAR file
+# Example of how to attach an image to a JAR file

 This example shows how to create an image which has an attached `jar` file.